rpwagner/pyodide-build/README.md

 - need to define a way to keep the list of packages to build up-to-date
   - git commit hook?
   - '*'?
+- Consider committing these packages to the list of Pyodide packages

 ### Build a Custom JupyterLite Site